Business drives human flourishing like nothing else can–unless it forgets what flourishing is.

 Dr. Vinh Chung

-Dr. Vinh Chung specializes in the diagnosis and treatment of skin cancer.
-He completed his BA in biology at Harvard University, graduating magna cum laude, and earned his medical degree at Harvard Medical School.
-Dr. Chung also studied at the University of Sydney as a Fulbright Scholar and completed a Master of Pharmaceutical Sciences and holds a Master of Theology from the University of Edinburgh.
+He earned his undergraduate and medical degrees at Harvard.
+Dr. Chung also studied at the University of Sydney as a Fulbright Scholar and earned a Master of Theology from the University of Edinburgh.
+Dr. Chung has been named a “Top Doc” every year by Colorado Springs magazine.

 kate gardner